-- 12.1 Each year, in light of decisions by the MoJ on the updated draft corporate plan, the MoJ will send to HMCIP as close to the end of the financial year as possible: - a formal statement of the annual budgetary provision allocated by the department in the light of competing priorities across the department and of any forecast income approved by the department, including funding from other departments; and - a statement of any planned change in policies affecting HMCIP. - 12.2 HMCIP annual inspection programme and business plan will take account both of approved funding provision and any forecast receipts, and will include a profile of expected expenditure and of draw-down of any departmental funding and/or other income over the year. - 12.3 HMCIP shall operate relevant systems that enable timely and effective reviews (at least quarterly) of financial and non-financial performance against the budgets and targets set out in the corporate and business plans.
-A midyear review of the current year's business plan will aim to be completed in
+- 12.1 Each year, in light of decisions by the MoJ on the updated draft corporate plan, the MoJ will send to HMCIP as close to the end of the financial year as possible: - a formal statement of the annual budgetary provision allocated by the department in the light of competing priorities across the department and of any forecast income approved by the department, including funding from other departments; and - a statement of any planned change in policies affecting HMCIP. - 12.2 HMCIP's annual inspection programme and business plan will take account of both the approved funding provision and any forecast receipts, and will

-October and inform the identification of priorities for the following financial year.
+- include a profile of expected expenditure and draw-down of any departmental funding and/or other income over the year. - 12.3 HMCIP shall operate relevant systems that enable timely and effective reviews (at least quarterly) of financial and non-financial performance against the budgets and targets set out in the corporate and business plans.
+A mid-year review of the current year's business plan will aim to be completed in October and inform the identification of priorities for the following financial year.
 Reporting information to MoJ will be proportionate to HMCIPs' activities and risks posed to the MoJ.
-As a minimum, HMCIP shall provide the MoJ with information monthly that will enable the department satisfactorily to monitor:

-- HMCIPs' cash management and headcount information; - · forecast outturn by resource headings with variance analysis; and - other data required for the Treasury's Online System for Central Accounting and Reporting (OSCAR).
+As a minimum, HMCIP shall provide the MoJ with information monthly that will enable the department satisfactorily to monitor: - cash management and headcount information; - forecast outturn by resource headings with variance analysis; and any financial risks and/or opportunities; and - other data required for the Treasury's Online System for Central Accounting and Reporting (OSCAR).